tihiy-production/php-image-compressor/README.md

 There are two methods:

 * sourceFile - takes the path to the file to be compressed.
-Returns an ImageCompressor object.
+Returns an ImageCompressor object. (requred)
+* setOptions - takes an array of parameters that you want to pass to the library for compression. (optional)
 * compress - takes a file path to save after compression.
 Returns the boolean value of the execution result.

-If a save path was not passed to "compress" method, the file that was passed in the "sourceFile" method will be compressed.
+If a save path was not passed, the file that was passed in the "sourceFile" method will be compressed directly. (optional)

 # Requirements

-To use, you need to install the following libraries:
+The following libraries need to be installed:

-### ImageMagick
+### Jpegoptim

 ```
-sudo apt-get -y install imagemagick
+sudo apt-get -y install jpegoptim
 ```

-### pngquant
+### Pngquant

 ```
 sudo apt-get -y install pngquant